JetBrains/kotlin-multiplatform-dev-docs/topics/quickstart.md

 <!-- TODO check if K2 is actually required or strongly recommended -->

-Use the wizard to create a new KMP project:
+Use the IDE wizard to create a new KMP project:

 1. Select **File** | **New** | **New project** in the main menu.
 2. Choose **Kotlin Multiplatform** in the default **Phone and Tablet** template category.